narimiller/GANs-generative-art/README.md

 Augmentations are non-leaking on the condition that they are skipped with non-zero probability.
 The ADA feature of StyleGAN2-ADA allows the GAN to dynamically change the amount of non-leaking augmentations throughout training based on the degree of overfitting or underfitting.
 The strength of augmentation is controlled by the hyperparameter `p`, which can range from 0 to 1.

 Setting `--aug` to `"ada"` enables Adaptive Discriminator Augmentation.
-Initially, all available augmentations were enabled with `--augpipe` set to `"bgcfnc"`, a set of 18 transformations grouped into 6 categories: pixel blitting (x-flips, rotations, integer translation), geometric transformations, color transforms, image-space filtering, additive noise, and cutout. `--target` sets the maximum value for `p`.
+All available augmentations were enabled with `--augpipe` set to `"bgcfnc"`, a set of 18 transformations grouped into 6 categories: pixel blitting (x-flips, rotations, integer translation), geometric transformations, color transforms, image-space filtering, additive noise, and cutout. `--target` sets the maximum value for `p`.
 According to the StyleGAN2-ADA paper, the augmentations tend to become leaky when `p` approaches 1. `--target` was set to 0.7 so that `p` would not exceed 0.7 during training.
 After a few runs, `--augpipe` was set to `"bgc"`.
 In a future experiment, augmentation settings should be kept the same throughout the training process.

 ### Results